Marv Hubbard

-Marvin Ronald Hubbard (May 7, 1946 – May 4, 2015) was an American professional football player.
-He played fullback for the American Football League (AFL)'s and later National Football League (NFL)'s Oakland Raiders from 1969 through 1976, and the Detroit Lions in 1977.
-He was a 3 time NFL All-Pro for the Oakland Raiders, and helped lead the team to four consecutive AFC Western Division titles from 1972 to 1975 and three consecutive AFC championship games from 1973 to 1975.
-Hubbard is ranked third in NFL history for highest yards per carry (4.82) for a fullback (behind only Hall of Fame fullbacks Jim Brown, and Joe Perry), and is tied for 13th overall highest yards per carry in NFL history.
+Marvin Ronald Hubbard (May 7, 1946 – May 4, 2015) was an American professional football fullback who played seven seasons in the National Football League (NFL), primarily for the Oakland Raiders.

+He played college football for the Colgate Raiders and was selected in the 1968 common draft by the Oakland Raiders.
+Hubbard struggled to adjust in the American Football League (AFL), and was cut by both the Raiders and the Denver Broncos in preseason.
+He joined the Hartford Knights of the Atlantic Coast Football League (ACFL), where he led the league in rushing yards.
+He rejoined Oakland, and played in the AFL's final season, before it merged with the NFL.
+Injuries would eventually affect his career, and he missed parts of the 1975 season, as well as the entire 1976 season, in which the team won Super Bowl XI.
+He then played his final season in the NFL with the Detroit Lions.
+He was a three-time NFL All-Pro for the Raiders, and helped lead the team to four consecutive AFC Western Division titles from 1972 to 1975 and three consecutive AFC championship games from 1973 to 1975.
+Hubbard is ranked third in NFL history for highest yards per carry (4.82) for a fullback (behind only Hall of Fame fullbacks Jim Brown and Joe Perry), and is tied for 13th overall highest yards per carry in NFL history.

 Early life

-Hubbard grew up in Red House, New York, the son of Marvin Hubbard, Sr. and Susan Hubbard; residing in the hamlet of Bay State, Hubbard graduated high school shortly before the state forced most of the private property owners in the town to turn over their land, but he and his family were able to avoid losing their homes and he continued to own their family properties in the town until his death.
+Hubbard grew up in Red House, New York, the son of Marvin Hubbard Sr. and Susan Hubbard; residing in the hamlet of Bay State, Hubbard graduated high school shortly before the state forced most of the private property owners in the town to turn over their land, but he and his family were able to avoid losing their homes and he continued to own their family properties in the town until his death.
 He attended Randolph High School in rural Randolph, New York, near Jamestown.
 Following high school, Hubbard attended prep school at the New Hampton School.